spencertipping/ni/doc/ni_by_example_3.md

 (END)
 ```

 In this example, `*v` is being computed at runtime for each row.
-This could be better written as:
+Using a begin block, however, `*v` will be computed just once, so this could be better written as:

 ```
 $ ni n3p'^{*v = sub {$_[0] x 4}} &v(a)'